Mastering the Conversion: Millimeters Squared to Centimeters Squared

 Understanding Square Units

 This difference in scale directly impacts the area.
-Because area is calculated by multiplying length by width, the relationship between mm² and cm² isn't simply a factor of 10.
+Still, because area is calculated by multiplying length by width, the relationship between mm² and cm² isn't simply a factor of 10.
 Instead, it's a factor of 10 * 10, or 100.
 This is because we're dealing with two dimensions – length and width.

 The Conversion Factor: From mm² to cm²